jimdigriz/debian-mssp4/README.md

 ## SecureBoot

 It is possible to get Debian booting with SecureBoot.
-However, there are a number of constraints:
+However, as well as having the listed restrictions below, it is a bit of a pain to set up, plus to be frank it is a lot of effort and hassle just to avoid seeing a red padlock on boot.
+Indeed there is some slight benefit of security, but if you insist on running untrusted code as root under Linux or administrator under Windows, then it hardly is going to save you ;)

+Anyway, if you do want to do this, you should be aware of the following constraints:

  * you use the [Linux Foundation Secure Boot System, `PreLoader.efi`](http://blog.hansenpartnership.com/linux-foundation-secure-boot-system-released/)
  * GRUB [cannot load modules](http://askubuntu.com/questions/642653/loopback-module-for-grub-with-secure-boot), so you need to generate a GRUB image with the modules you need built it